Merge cascade plugin

 Cascade policies

-By default, the cascade policies replicate the Bitbucket Server functionality.
-However, you can control how you want the cascade to behave.
+By default, the cascade policies replicate Bitbucket Server’s cascading merge functionality.
+However, you have full control on how you want the cascade to behave.

 A cascade policy has a from property that defines which branches should trigger a cascade.
-The to defines the branches that will receive the cascade and also the sequence in which it should occur, along with the order property.
-Both properties accept a glob.
+The to defines the branches that will receive the cascade and also the sequence in which it should occur.
+Both properties accept a glob or a RegExp.

-They can be defined to cascade up or down, depending on your workflow.
+They can be defined to cascade up or down, using the order property, depending on your workflow.
 All matched policies are applied.

 ts